 We Are Here For You.Anytime there is a crisis, we know how overwhelming things can be.
 Therefore, a list of frequently asked questions has been compiled for your reference.

-Active, regular, full-time employees and their immediate family members.
+Active, regular, full and part-time employees and their immediate family members.
 Officer level and above are not eligible to apply.

 Immediate family member is defined as an employee's child, spouse, domestic partner, civil union partner, parent and any other relative who is a member of the employee's household.
 Please Note: a child is defined as a biological, adopted or foster child, a stepchild, a legal ward or a child of a person standing in place of the parent.
 A parent is defined as a biological parent, a parent-in-law, or a legal guardian.

 The PSEG Employee Crisis Fund provides short-term, emergency support to employees or eligible dependents that are experiencing a financial hardship resulting from a sudden, severe, overwhelming and unexpected event that is beyond their control.
 The event results in significant financial hardship impacting the employee's means to cope with the situation.

 Your situation must fall into one of the following four categories: